Homemade Chicken Broth

 Once cooled and refrigerated, you will discover that homemade chicken broth becomes a gelatin.
 It becomes a gelatin because this is actually what gelatin is made of!
 Therefore, when you are on a keto, low carb, or any other diet, homemade chicken broth is an excellent way to boost your protein intake.

-Homemade chicken broth has a much better taste than your average watered down store bought chicken broth.
+Homemade chicken broth has a much better taste than your average watered down store bought chicken broth or bouillon cube.
 However, I have read where some complained about the taste of their homemade chicken broth recipes.
 This was puzzling to me because I have enjoyed the flavor of homemade chicken broth for many years.
-Therefore, I decided to share my recipe.
+You season it to make it taste the way you want it to taste.
+So, I decided to share this homemade chicken broth recipe.
 Hopefully, you will find it to be as delicious as I find it to be.

 It is primarily the bones that provide the gelatinous protein in meat.
 Therefore, a homemade chicken broth is made from the bones of chicken.
 So, be sure to select a cut of meat with the chicken bones in place.